Need to check the wear of your Mercedes-Benz timing chain? Learn how to check your timing chain by following the procedures below.

-- Crankshaft must be turned clockwise only.
+- The crankshaft must be turned clockwise only.

 - Remove the air intake hoses.

 - Remove the camshaft position sensors.
-Some models have two camshafts position sensors on the intake and two on the exhaust side.
+Some models have two camshaft position sensors on the intake and two on the exhaust side.
 They are held in place with Torx bolts, which require E Torx Sockets to be removed.

 - Place the 27mm socket on the crankshaft bolt.

-This guide applies to many Mercedes-Benz models, including W204, W211, W221, 906, S211, W212, W251 V251, W203, S212.
+This guide applies to many Mercedes-Benz models, including W204, W211, W221, 906, S211, W212, W251 V251, W203, and S212.